'Just innocent endeavors': Walla Walla County health officials retract claims of coronavirus parties

 County health officials had previously said they knew of multiple instances of people hosting these parties, thinking they would be infected with the disease then develop immunity.

 The story got widespread attention and was picked up by local media outlets like KREM, in which an official did an interview explaining the claims.
-The story even got national attention, being picked up by publications like the New York Times, the Washington Post and the Associated Press.
+The story even got national attention from publications like the New York Times, the Washington Post and the Associated Press.

 After the story ran on KREM on Wednesday, a Walla Walla County Health Department spokesperson reached out to "recall" their comments and explained that the parties weren't intended to infect people.